-Acres of Intertidal Land Lost by 2030
+Acres of Intertidal Land Lost Since the Delta Reform Act

 Areas at current intertidal elevation were derived from the Delta and Suisun Marsh 2007-2008 digital elevation model (DEM) and 2017 DEM revisions by the Department of Water Resources (DWR) (Tolentino 2017).
+Because the DEM was produced based on (mostly) conditions on the ground in 2008 (Tolentino 2017), the baseline is 2008 and the analysis tracks intertidal elevation loss of the following ten years.
 The estimated intertidal land loss is calculated for 10 years of elevation change based on the projected subsidence and sea level rise (method described in Appendix 1).
-The resulting 3,500 Delta acres and 3,000 acres in Suisun Marsh is the estimated area of land loss.
+The resulting 3,500 Delta acres and 3,000 acres in Suisun Marsh is the estimated area of land lost following the passage of the Delta Reform Act.